GordonBai/CS394-Final-Project/README.md

 * Setup: We run our python notebook for this project in google colab, CPU environment with python 3.10 version.

-*How to run this project?
+* How to run this project?
-Just click "RUN ALL" button to see the results
+Just click "RUN ALL" button to see the results.